Course Name: Keney Park Golf Course

 Hole Descriptions: Let’s play a game.
 I’m thinking of a Northeast public, parkland course from golf’s golden age of architecture that fell into disrepair before being resurrected almost a century after its inception.
 If you guessed Bethpage Black, you’d be correct, but Keney Park also fits the bill.
-While Keney obviously can’t compete with Bethpage, the similarities are uncanny and don’t stop there.
+While Keney obviously can’t compete with Bethpage, the similarities are uncanny.

 Hartford’s golf scene is surprisingly strong with several fantastic public courses and the PGA’s only regular stop in New England within a 10 mile radius.
-I initially looked into playing Pete Dye’s Wintonbury Hills, but they had a tournament so Keney Park was my natural next choice after my playing partners at The Ranch raved about it.
+I initially looked into playing Pete Dye’s Wintonbury Hills, but they had a tournament so Keney Park was my natural next choice after hearing great things.

 The opening hole at Keney Park is one of the easiest on the course as a short, downhill 332 yard par 4.
 While the hole is fairly unremarkable, I appreciated the rolling, contoured fairway and the fact that the teebox is continuous with the fringe on the practice green.
 Like most greens at Keney Park, the 1st green is extremely difficult with several swales including a two-tiered back-to-front slope.
 Needless to say, I wasn’t the biggest fan of the greens which I felt were a bit too tricked out.
 My abysmal 41 putt performance certainly doesn’t foster love either.

-At only 509 yards from the Tips, the double dogleg par 5 2nd is on shorter side, but reaching in two is nearly impossible due to a creek that bisects the fairway about 220 yards off the tee.
-Golfers will need to stay short and left of this creek.
-After this hazard, the fairways turns up and to the right.
+At 509 yards from the Tips, the double dogleg par 5 2nd is on shorter side, but reaching in two is nearly impossible due to a creek that bisects the fairway about 220 yards off the tee.
+Most golfers will need to stay short and left of this creek.
+After this hazard, the fairways turns uphill and to the right.
 The right side is generous, but a devastating waste bunker lies in wait on the left.
 This green is one of the flattest on the course.

 The 160 yard 3rd hole is the first of several superb par threes at Keney Park.
 This hole requires a carry the entire way over a gully and false front.
 Multiple bunkers long and a deep bunker on the right surround this undulating green.